howaboutwe/ruby-style-guide/README.md

     end
     ```

 * Leave an empty line after `if..end` if the method continues.
+Never
+  leave more than one empty line.

     ```Ruby
     # bad